 You could have just said something about how you thought you replied but the message somehow didn’t send, you know?
-Instead you went all out, you decided that being hospitalised with broken bones after being hit by a car (probably a Prius) is the only good reason for avoiding me.
+Instead, you went all out.
+You decided that being hospitalized with broken bones after being hit by a car (probably a Prius) is the only good reason for avoiding me.
 So thank you, it’s literally the most effort any guy has ever put into (not?) dating me.

-Out of the two guys who have ghosted me, you’ll always be my favourite.
-Nothing but respect for my ghoster.
+Out of the two guys who have ghosted me, you’ll always be my favorite.
+I have Nothing but respect for my ghoster.

 P.S.
-If you really did get hit by an Uber, I hope you’re doing alright lol x
+If you really did get hit by an Uber, I hope you’re doing alright. —@Nanasbaah